Swapnil-ingle/react-projects/basic-projects/tutorial-course/README.md

 > This is not the technical term.

 Prop Drilling is done when you have to pass state from one component to other component, given that the component are in a heirarchy where one component is the top and other are the bottom component.

+Suppose a function is declared in the first component but has to be used in 5th component down the line, we've to pass it from component1 to component5.
+Adding verbosity to all the intermediate components.

+This is called prop-drilling.

+We can avoid this using either useContext hook or Redux (used in much more complex cases).